openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 :ref:`@llvm.memmove <int_memmove>` intrinsic, with the added constraint that ``len`` is required to be a positive integer multiple of the ``element_size``.
-If ``len`` is not a positive integer multiple of ``element_size``, then the behaviour of the intrinsic is undefined.
+If ``len`` is not a positive integer multiple of ``element_size``, then the behavior of the intrinsic is undefined.

 ``element_size`` must be a compile-time constant positive power of two no greater than a target-specific atomic access size limit.